GeneralEmbeddedCLibraries/rate_limiter/README.md

 # Rate limiter
 Rate limiter implementation in C for general DSP purposes.
 Module works on floating point numbers and support configuration of rise and fall rate of signals.

-Filter memory space is dynamically allocated and success of allocation is taken into consideration before using that instance.
+Rate limiter memory space is dynamically allocated and success of allocation is taken into consideration before using that instance.

 #### Dependencies
-Filter module needs ring buffer in order to store data.
-Ring buffer sources can be found under this [link](https://github.com/Misc-library-for-DSP/ring_buffer).

-Definition of flaot32_t must be provided by user.
+Definition of float32_t must be provided by user.
 In current implementation it is defined in "*project_config.h*".
 Just add following statement to your code where it suits the best.

 ```C
 // Define float